What are donations used for?

 What if I see a vehicle with flashing blue lights?

-Volunteer members of First Aid Squads and Fire Departments may be given a flashing blue light for their personal vehicle to allow them to respond to calls quickly.
-If you see these flashing blue lights, it would be greatly appreciated if you yield to the right side of the road and stop completely to allow our members to continue to respond to the emergency quickly.
+Volunteer members of First Aid Squads and Fire Departments may have a flashing blue light for their personal vehicle to allow them to respond quickly to calls.
+If you see flashing blue lights, it would be greatly appreciated if you yield to the right side of the road and stop completely to allow our members to continue to respond to the emergency quickly.
+Please pick a spot where they can safely pass you.